AncyJohn/MillionSongDataset/README.md

 # MillionSongDataset
 This is a scalable computing project done as part of the course work on pyspark

+Distributed Machine Learning Project
+ Analytical tools: HDFS, Apache Spark.
+ Programming language: PySpark (Python API for Spark)  Data set: Million Song Data Set
+ To increase parallelism of Spark processing custom partitioning of the data frame is used.
+ Schemas defined to load the data (from different file formats), by mapping attribute types to pyspark.sql.types objects.
+ Exploratory Data Analysis on Spark data frames or by converting to Panda data frames as required.
+ To extend the PySpark build in capabilities PySpark UDF is used.
+ Data sets were merged, and data preprocessing done on audio features, such as sparse vectors handling, dimensional reduction, imputation, normalization, standardization, Index encoding etc.
+ To handle class imbalance on training data, Random Under resampling of the majority class is considered.
+ Collaborative filtering (an unsupervised machine learning method) is used to determine similar users and songs based on their combined play history.
+Matrix factorization algorithm, ALS (recommender) from spark.ml library is used to train the model.
+Performance of the model is found to be average.

 In this assignment we will study a collection of datasets referred to as the Million Song Dataset (MSD), a project initiated by The Echo Nest and LabROSA.
 The Echo Nest was a research spin-off from the MIT Media Lab established with the goal of understanding the audio and textual content of recorded